animusdeo/CallOptionExchange/README.md

    - **Restrictions**:
      - Cannot finalize a SecurityIssuanceInstruction without the IPA’s authorization.
      - For this proof of concept (POC), only one Dealer is allowed to participate in each DVP, RVP, issuance, or redemption instruction.

+### Instructions

+Every Instruction has the following members:
+   - instructionId
+   - processingStatus
+      - PENDING_CONFIRMATION
+      - PENDING_MATCHING
+      - MATCHED
+      - PENDING_SETTLEMENT
+      - FAILED_SETTLEMENT
+      - ATTEMPTING_SETTLEMENT
+      - SETTLED

+In the future, an instruction should have authorisation stages (ACTIVE, CANCELLED, CREATOR_PROPOSED_CANCELLATION) and should be preceeded by proposals e.g. SecurityIssuanceProposal requests.
+Additionally, all requests should abide by the 4-eyes principle, meaning a second party trusted by the initiating party should approve the request.

+1. **SecurityIssuanceInstruction**
+  - A contract between an Issuer and IPA facilitated by the CSD to issue an Ethereum bond.
+  - Is of type Instruction
+  - Must be created by the Issuer and confirmed by the IPA.
+  - After confirmation, the CSD will start the settlement phase.
+The CSD will spend ETH on behalf of the IPA and the Issuer will receive the total amount.
+A EthereumSecurity contract is deployed with the IPA's address as owner the represent the debt owed by the Issuer.
+  -

 ### Summary